liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 commands and SQL DDL, respectively.

-If you want to create, modify, or drop tables or indexes by executing DDL sentences from a SQL file, make sure to use ANSI SQL only.
+If you want to create, modify, or drop tables or indexes by executing DDL sentences from an SQL file, make sure to use ANSI SQL only.
 Doing this assures the commands work on different databases.

 If you need to use non-ANSI SQL, it's best to write it in the [`UpgradeProcess` class's](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/upgrade/UpgradeProcess.html)